-&lt;sup>18 Recognising that a number of current restricted discretionary activity rules in regional and district plans around the country currently contain wide matters of discretion such that they function essentially as discretionary activities

-Assessment matter Comment Appendix G. While this has been prepared in light of likely effects resulting from constrained matters of discretion for a restricted discretionary activity, those effects are likely to be greater under matters of control, which should be further constrained • Social effects in terms of matters such as noise, odour and public access through a marine farm could be controlled by matters of control, but wider matters such as effects on general amenity and recreational use are unlikely to be able to be adequately controlled.
-Adverse effects may therefore result • Cultural effects in terms of effects on tangata whenua values may result, as these types of effects are sufficiently wide-ranging that they are not amenable to management through matters of control that are sufficiently constrained to be meaningful in a controlled activity context.
-Costs and benefits • For local communities and tangata whenua, the requirement to grant consent for a controlled activity represents a cost in terms of loss of local decision making if a national instrument requires that activities be classified as controlled • There will be further costs in terms of local decision making if local communities and tangata whenua are precluded from participating through providing their perspective on any consent conditions that may be imposed • For marine farmers a controlled activity with public and limited notification precluded represents a benefit in terms of the certainty conveyed by knowing that consent will be granted • For marine farmers there is a potential benefit in knowing the matters that will be considered for a consent application.
+&lt;sup>19 Recognising that a number of current restricted discretionary activity rules in regional and district plans currently contain wide matters of discretion such that they function essentially as discretionary activities.
+Assessment matter Comment • Economic effects (such as increased investment in farms and farm structures, see NZIER 2018) may arise as a result of the certainty for a marine farmer that consent will be granted and that public or limited notification would generally be precluded • Environmental effects may arise as a result of effects not being able to be considered, or their consideration being constrained.
+An analysis of the potential environmental effects of existing marine farms is attached as Appendix G .
+While this has been prepared in light of likely effects resulting from constrained matters of discretion for a restricted discretionary activity, it is also applicable to controlled activities • Social effects in terms of matters such as noise, odour and public access through a marine farm could be controlled by matters of control, but wider matters such as effects on general amenity and recreational use are likely to be difficult to write tightly constrained matters of control for.
+Adverse effects may therefore result Cultural effects in terms of effects on tangata whenua values may result, as these types of effects are sufficiently wide-ranging that they are not amenable to management through matters of control that are sufficiently constrained to be meaningful in a controlled activity context.
+Costs and benefits For local communities and tangata whenua, the requirement to grant consent represents a cost in terms of loss of local decision making if a national instrument requires that activities be classified as controlled There will be further costs in terms of local decision making if local communities and tangata whenua are precluded from participating through providing their written approval to the non-notification of applications • For marine farmers a controlled activity with public and limited notification precluded represents a benefit in terms of the certainty conveyed by knowing that consent will be granted • For marine farmers there is a potential benefit in knowing the matters that will be considered for a consent application.
 The size of that benefit varies depending on the matters of control, and the way in which each council implements them • Environmental, social and cultural costs may arise if existing marine farms that are having adverse effects on the environment are enabled by a controlled activity rule to continue operating, and matters of control mean that some or all of those effects cannot be adequately addressed.
-Quantified costs and Costs in terms of a loss of local decision making cannot be quantified benefits • Economic benefits of increased certainty likely to exceed the \$4.5 - \$8M calculated for the proposed NESMA option, as controlled activity status provides certainty that consent will be granted • Environmental, social and cultural costs would depend on the matters of control imposed on the rule, and would also depend on the particular farm being considered.
+Quantified costs and Costs in terms of a loss of local decision making cannot be quantified benefits Economic benefits of increased certainty likely to exceed the \$4.5 - \$8M calculated for the proposed NESMA option, as controlled activity status provides certainty that consent will be granted • Environmental, social and cultural costs would depend on the matters of control imposed on the rule, and would also depend on the particular farm being considered.
 Quantification of these costs has therefore not been attempted